-In her role as the Head of Department for Politics and International Relations (2012 - to date) Dr Rose Gann is responsible for ensuring the academic leadership and management of the staff and students in the Department.
+In her role as the Head of Department of Social and Political Sciences (2012 - to date) Dr Rose Gann is responsible for ensuring the academic leadership and management of the staff and students in the Department.
 She is responsible for overseeing the Course Teams to ensure the effective course design and curriculum development as well as ensuring the delivery of NTU’s strategic objectives with respect to teaching, learning and the student experience.

 She is interested in developing innovations in teaching as well as supporting the development of staff in the Department and building the Department’s research capacity.
 Along with encouraging a lively staff/student community through student led clubs and interest groups as well as through Departmental seminars and conferences.

 She currently teaches and leads a final year module on Feminist theory and undertakes undergraduate and postgraduate dissertation supervision.
 She has a wide range of teaching experience in the areas of Political Ideologies, Political Theory (modern, post-modern and the work of Michel Foucault), Feminist theory and race and identity.

 She is keen to maintain her personal research activity as well as being involved with the wider academic community nationally in my role as an elected trustee and lead for teaching and learning for my professional body, the Political Studies Association of the UK (2014 - to date).

 She welcomes PhD student enquiries in areas of her research interest - in particular innovations in (politics) pedagogy and Feminist theory.